-Competitive factors and future regulatory reform may limit or restrict our ability to raise interest rates on our loans.
-In addition, some of our program agreements limit the rate of interest we can charge to customers.
+Competitive factors and future regulatory changes may limit or restrict the rate of interest we can charge on our loans.
+In addition, some of our program agreements also limit the rate of interest we can charge to customers.
 If interest rates were to rise materially over a sustained period of time, like we experienced during 2022 and 2023, and we are unable to sufficiently raise our interest rates in a timely manner, our net interest income and margin could be adversely impacted, which could have a material adverse effect on our net earnings.